ibm-cloud-docs/FileStorage/managing-file-storage.md

 ## Authorizing the host with Terraform
 {: #authhostterraform}
 {: terraform}

+“Authorized” hosts are hosts that were given access to a particular volume.
+Without host authorization, you can't access or use the storage from your system.
+Authorizing a host to access your volume generates the username and password.

 To authorize a Compute host to access the share, use the `ibm_storage_file` resource and specify the `allowed_virtual_guest_ids` for virtual servers, or `allowed_hardware_ids` for bare metal servers.
 Specify `allowed_ip_addresses` to define which IP addresses have access to the storage.